 Mass adoption of self-driving cars isn’t only a matter of building trust between humans and technology or improving road safety statistics.
 Autonomous vehicles can save a significant amount of time that people can instead spend on fun, relaxation, or business.
 But first, self-driving cars need to prove that they’re safe.
 Here are the top five autonomous car safety features to ensure you’re still alive after the ride.

 Emergency braking is essential to avoid collisions with pedestrians and other vehicles

-As a key element underlying the safety of self-driving, the emergency braking system aims to prevent road accidents and crashes involving moving and stable objects.
+As a key element underlying the autonomous cars safety, the emergency braking system aims to prevent road accidents and crashes involving moving and stable objects.
 The process of emergency braking can be divided into several stages.
 The first is road observation, which is usually handled by a combination of cameras and radar or Lidar sensors.
 Based on data from these devices, the time to objects is calculated.
 If a threat is detected, audiovisual alerts are sent to the driver.
 In case no steps are taken to avoid the threat, the brakes are activated automatically.

 The process of emergency braking involves road observation, time-to-object calculation, and alert system activation.

 The timing of a car reaction on the road events